 I have no words.
 Sacre Sucre’s one of THE most amazing dessert shops I’ve ever been to, like in the world.
 Their work is edible art, and you absolutely need to experience their sweets firsthand.
 They started off with macarons, but I personally like their pastries best.

 Their dark chocolate éclair‘s my favorite (made with grand cru dark chocolate pastry cream, dark chocolate glaze and dark chocolate curls), but everything they do is exquisite.
-Words can’t even begin to express how amazing they are so head on over to their brick and mortar on 2001 Fleet Street stat to see what the hype’s all about.
+Words can’t even begin to express how amazing they are so head on over to their brick-and-mortar on 2001 Fleet Street stat to see what the hype’s all about.

 I remember how excited I was when they first opened a location on Charles Street.
 I was obsessed with nutella at the time (…I’m still obsessed with nutella, sorry not sorry), and their Nutty Banana was one of my many guilty pleasures – the Turtle being a close second (caramel, chocolate and nuts), S’mores (chocolate, melted marshmallows, and graham crackers) a close third!

 I used to love their Kevin Bacon and Godfather – the former contained turkey, bacon, cheese, tomatoes and thousand island, the latter was made with pepperoni, mozz, salami, roasted red peppers and spinach – but I haven’t either in forever so I’ll have to go back soon.

 If you love chocolate covered strawberries, you’re welcome in advance.
 The berries here are absolutely beautiful, and you get to choose from creative options like cheesecake stuffed, ciroc, strawberry shortcake and sundae.
 My personal favorite was Quicha’s dark chocolate, but that’s because I’m obsessed with dark chocolate everything.

-You also have the option of getting platters for special occasions (post-COVID) so definitely take note.
-They make great gifts and awesome for weddings, baby showers, engagement parties and more!
+You also have the option of getting platters for special occasions, so definitely take note.
+They make great gifts and are awesome for weddings, baby showers, engagement parties, and more!

 Alright friends, I hope you enjoyed reading my latest guide!
 Let me know what you thought of today’s roundup, and if I missed your favorite dessert place in Baltimore, definitely make sure to leave me a comment below!
-For those of you interested, I also wrote about must try Asian eats in Charm City last week – click here to see my recommendations and stay tuned for more!
+For those of you interested, I also wrote about must-try Asian eats in Charm City last week – click here to see my recommendations and stay tuned for more!
 Until next time, friends.